AIgree

 • positive ●●●○○ privacy

-Users can access, correct, or delete information through their account, and some state residents may have additional rights.
-This gives users a practical way to manage at least part of their personal data.
+Users can access, delete, or correct certain information by logging into their account, and some U.S. state residents have additional rights.
+That gives users at least a basic self-service path for data management.

 Documents